Jeremey Ebobissee celebrates his 17th goal of the season with his teammates at Lumen Field on Sunday OCT 9, 2022. (San Jose Earthquakes)

 by Marko Ukalovic

-GAME NOTES: San Jose finished with 10 corner kicks.
-Seattle had just two.
+GAME NOTES: San Jose finished with one corner kicks.
+Seattle had four.

 San Jose is now 12-15-9 all-time vs. Seattle Sounders FC, including a 6-10-3 record on the road.

 Trauco made his first MLS start, playing 78 minutes.
 He also tallied an assist on Cade Cowell’s goal, marking his second assist of the season and of his MLS career.
 He has now tallied two assists in his last three matches.